Seite wählen

 Some call it «Laus Angeles».
 I call it Lausanne, Vidy Beach.
 (Photo: Internaut)

 The walk from Lausanne-Ouchy takes about half an hour and is absolutely worth it.
-Wooded areas, sports fields and restaurants make for a varied scene.
+Wooded areas, sports fields and restaurants make for a varied scene along the lakefront.
 Especially in summer, the kids of Lausanne gather along this strip, giving plenty of hustle and bustle far into the night. Ça roule – cool.

 What diminishes the experience at the Plage de Vidy, however, is that apparently the authorities advise against swimming at this spot.
 The reason is due to too many microbes in the water.
 I went in anyway, and a week later I still felt okay.
 Nevertheless cautious people may prefer to enjoy the beach only, and let the bathing be.
 Or one couldenjoy the beach first and later walk to the nearby Bellerive swimming pool for a swim.
 It’s also on the lake and is the star of Lausanne’s public swimming pools.